• Skip to primary navigation

 The pasta used in this recipe.

 Pasta alla cenere is most often made with pasta tubes like rigatoni or penne.
-I used penne rigate from one of my favourite pasta companies from Gragnano, Di Martino.
+I used penne pasta from one of my favourite pasta companies from Gragnano, Di Martino.
 Gragnano is a town close to Naples that’s been a pasta making centre for about 500 years.
-I went there a couple of years ago at the invitation of a subsidiary company of Di Martino called Pastificio dei Campi.
-If you want to learn more about Gragnano and the pasta made there, you can check out the post about my visit.

 A super-fast gourmet recipe!

 Normally we imagine gourmet dishes to be complex and time consuming to make.
-This easy Gorgonzola pasta with olives is unbelievably simple and yet the result is a dish you’d be happy to have in an upmarket Italian restaurant!
+This easy Gorgonzola pasta recipe with olives is unbelievably simple and yet the result is a dish you’d be happy to have in an upmarket Italian restaurant!

-Easy Gorgonzola Pasta with Olives (pasta alla cenere)
+Easy Gorgonzola pasta with olives (pasta alla cenere).

 If you make this recipe I’d love to hear how it turns out and if you liked it.
 Please leave a comment here on the blog or on The Pasta Project Facebook page.
 Looking forward to hearing from you!